1. Purpose and Description

 To install the applicationpart of Tekla Structures functionality that is developed in order to extend the capability of Tekla Structures but that is not included in the Tekla Structures installation

-- Run the installation package.
-Download from the Tekla Warehouseservice for collaboration and for storing and sharing Tekla Structures content
+- Install the appropriate installation package that you can download from the Tekla Warehouseservice for collaboration and for storing and sharing Tekla Structures content

 In Tekla Warehouse the content items are stored in collections.
 Tekla Warehouse includes the Tekla Warehouse Service and the Tekla Warehouse web site.